Ethiopia: War and optimism collide as Abiy Ahmed prepares to form a new government | DW | 28.09.2021

 In any case, the Ethiopian population is growing increasingly impatient for solutions to the country's many problems.
 As inflation rates soar above 30%, even those who do not live in conflict areas are struggling to make ends meet.
 Staples like onions, teff and oil have become significantly more expensive, while in some places the price of rice has doubled.

-As the Tigray crisis continues in the north, Abiy is still enjoying popular support in the battle against the TPLF and it seems to be showing on the ground.
+But as the Tigray crisis continues in the north, Abiy is still enjoying popular support to continue the war against Tigrayan forces.
 In Amhara's capital Bahir Dar, regional authorities appear confident, to say the least.

 "We are winners, the goal of the war is going forward," Gizachew Muluneh, head of communications for the Amhara regional government told DW.
 "We are gaining a lot and the front sides are on the right track."